-The Police and Border Guard Board issues a sealed code envelope to you with an ID-card (and digi-ID, residence permit card, e-resident’s card and other digital personal identification methods).
+The Police and Border Guard Board issues a sealed code envelope to you with an ID-card (and digital ID, residence permit card, e-Resident’s digital ID and other digital personal identification methods).
 There are three codes in the code envelope: PIN1, PIN2 and PUK.

 As PIN and PUK codes must be kept secret from others, you should change them as soon as possible.
 Read more about how easy it is to change an ID-card’s PIN and PUK codes.

-Upon issuing a new ID-card or other digital identity cards (e.g. digi-ID, residence permit card, e-resident’s card), a new code envelope is issued to you with the new card.
+Upon issuing a new ID-card or other digital identity cards (e.g. digital ID, residence permit card, e-Resident’s digital ID), a new code envelope is issued to you with the new card.
 Don’t forget that PIN and PUK codes are connected to a specific card, not you, and you cannot use old codes with the new card!